sayedkazimi/react-typescrip-quizapp/README.md

+# REACT QUIZ APP

+I used an API for the quiz questions from this [API provider](https://opentdb.com/api_config.php).
+I also used `styled-components` for styling.
+You can find more info about `styled-components` [here](https://styled-components.com/).
+The goal of this app is to practice React and TypeScript.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## For starter template run the following npm command:

+`npx create-react-app app-name --template typescript`

+## Open it in VSCode:

+`cd app-name | code .`

 ## Available Scripts